MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/single-server.md

 ## Updating single-node clusters

-To install updates in Windows Admin Center, use Server Manager > Updates, PowerShell, or connect via Remote Desktop and use Server Configuration tool (SConfig).
-You can't use the Cluster Manager > Updates tool to update single-node clusters for now.
+To install updates for Azure Stack HCI, version 21H2 use Windows Admin Center (Server Manager > Updates), PowerShell, or connect via Remote Desktop and use Server Configuration tool (SConfig).

+To install updates for Azure Stack HCI, version 22H2 use Cluster Manager > Updates.
+Cluster Aware Updating (CAU) is supported beginning with this version.

 For solution updates (such as driver and firmware updates), see your solution vendor.

 ## Change a single-node to a multi-node cluster (optional)